Saturday, March 14, 2026

 That's what.

-The DATACENTERS requested an RMS TITANIC-TON of RAM Orders in order to finish the construction of their A.I DATACENTERS.
+The DATACENTERS requested an RMS TITANIC-TON of RAM Orders in order to finish the construction of their A.I DATACENTERS and get their Servers ready immediately after the opening of said DATACENTERS.

 Yes.
 I used this image of the sinking of the Titanic